thachmpham/thachmpham.github.io/md/ldap.md

 # 1. Introduction
 LDAP (Lightweight Directory Access Protocol) is a protocol used to store, organize, and access directory information in a structured way.
 It is commonly used for user authentication, access control, and identity management in networks, allowing multiple applications and systems to share a centralized directory of users and resources.

-Some libraries implemented LDAP:

-- OpenLDAP
-- 389 Directory Server
-- Go-LDAP
-- Python-LDAP
+OpenLDAP is an open-source implementation of the LDAP.
+OpenLDAP is widely used in enterprise environments to manage identities and enforce security policies efficiently.

-# 2. OpenLDAP
+# 2. Lab
-We will setup a ldap server using OpenLDAP and send some requests to test the server.
+We will setup a ldap server using OpenLDAP and send some requests to the server.

 ## 2.1.
 Install
 ```sh